-The KPI that gets all of the attention is usually the one directly associated with the campaign’s objective.
+The Facebook ad key performance indicator (KPI) that gets all of the attention is usually the one directly associated with the campaign’s objective.
 If my campaign is set up to drive mobile app installs or purchases from my e-commerce site, why should I pay attention to anything else?

 The answer: they all affect the efficiency of your campaigns and are critical to scaling your campaigns.
 Here’s a quick guide to the KPIs you should be thinking about:

 - Definition: The rate at which users who see your ad are clicking through to the target URL.

 - Formula: Total number of clicks on your ad divided by the number of impressions.

 - Why it matters: This is an essential indicator of how well your ads are performing.
 Higher CTR means better engagement—i.e. your ad is resonating well with users who see it.
 Strive to have a CTR that is 1 percent or higher.